devendranaga/linux-systems-programming-with-c/shared_memory.md

 ## mmap

-`mmap` maps the files or device into memory. `mmap` creates a new mapping in the virtual memory of the process.
+`mmap` maps the files or device into memory, so that operations can be directly done on the memory.
+The memory afterwards, can be synced in or out based on its validity. `mmap` creates a new mapping in the virtual memory of the process.

 The prototype is as follows.